-2018 APPLICATIONS CLOSED Fulbright Future Scholarships –

 - Tangible effect, benefit, or outcome for Australian society

-- Enduring bilateral commercial or research partnership with potential for significant growth
+- Creation of enduring bilateral commercial or research partnerships with potential for significant growth

 - Novel approaches to medical treatment or rehabilitation

 - travel allowance for international flights to/from the United States

 - full tuition or Visiting Researcher Scholar fees

 - placement services support for postgraduate students seeking to complete a full U.S. master’s degree

 - ASPE medical insurance of up to A$100,000 (for the scholar only)